JanHerca/urantiapedia/output/wikijs/en/book/Sikhism/The_Sikh_Religion_Volume_6/Kabir_Hymns.md

 [^325]: _Gagan_—literally, the firmament — is a word applied by Jogis to the brain or tenth gate of the body where God dwells.

-[^326]: A supposed passage for air through the spinal marrow to the brain. a The brain retains the breath, and a state of exaltation supervenes.
+[^326]: A supposed passage for air through the spinal marrow to the brain.

+[^327]: The brain retains the breath, and a state of exaltation supervenes.

 [^327]: They think good evil and evil good.
 The fruit of the mm is bitter, of the mango sweet.